The Best 7-Day Scotland Itinerary

 7 Day Scotland itinerary

-Some itineraries will tell you that you have to visit the Fairy Pools.
+Some Scotland itineraries will tell you that you have to visit the Fairy Pools.
 In my experience, this is not an area with infrastructure for travelers, so finding parking can be quite challenging.
 And while the water is crystal clear, it is not the vibrant coloring you see in highly retouched images floating around on Pinterest.

 Here are some of the products I recommend if you have any type of weather on the forecast for your trip to Scotland (hint: you likely do!):